Post-Roe Arkansas

 Coyote reminds us that all things are sacred and yet nothing is sacred.
 Rather than spiraling with anxiety over what could be, we strengthen our connections with our communities, to fortify us for whatever arises.

-Q: What does “medically necessary” mean?
+What does “medically necessary” mean?

 SB 149 defines “medically necessary” as: “a condition in which an abortion is necessary to preserve the life of a pregnant woman whose life is endangered by a physical disorder, physical illness, or physical injury, including a life-endangering physical condition caused by or arising from the pregnancy itself.”

-This language is vague, but it is important to note that to count as “medically necessary” the danger to the pregnant person’s life must be physical (rather than, for example, psychological) in nature.
+The language is vague, but it is important to note that to count as “medically necessary” the danger to the pregnant person’s life must be physical (rather than, for example, psychological) in nature.

-Q: Are there any other exceptions to the abortion ban?
+Are there any other exceptions to the abortion ban?

 Yes.
 SB 149 specifies the following exceptions:

-(1) An abortion done with the purpose to “save the life or preserve the health of the unborn child.”
+An abortion done with the purpose to “save the life or preserve the health of the unborn child.”

-The law uses the word “abortion” in this context, but what they likely mean is induced labor, C-section, or other method of removing the fetus from the womb prematurely in order to keep it alive.
+The law uses the word “abortion” in this context, but what they likely mean is induced labor, C-section, or other method of removing the fetus from the womb prematurely in order to keep it alive.An action done for the purpose of removing “a dead unborn child caused by spontaneous abortion.”

-Q: Is there any penalty for violating the Arkansas abortion ban?
+Is there any penalty for violating the Arkansas abortion ban?

 Yes.
-Violation of the prohibition against performing or attempting to perform an abortion is an “unclassified felony” with a fine of up to $100,000 or imprisonment up to 10 years.
+Violation of the prohibition against “performing or attempting to perform” an abortion is an “unclassified felony” with a fine of up to $100,000 or imprisonment up to 10 years.

-Q: Is there any penalty for receiving an abortion under SB 149?
+Is there any penalty for receiving an abortion under SB 149?

-No. SB 149 specifically states that it does not “authorize the charging or conviction of a woman with any criminal offense in the death of her own unborn child.”
+No. SB 149 specifically states that it “does not authorize the charging or conviction of a woman with any criminal offense in the death of her own unborn child.”
+This is important.
+SB 149 appears to be specifically aimed at criminalizing abortion providers, NOT people who receive abortions.

 That’s a little trickier.
 A doctor who prescribed abortion pills could potentially be prosecuted under SB 149 for “performing” an abortion.
 It’s less clear what would happen to someone who ordered abortion pills online (from a doctor located in another state or country), had them delivered to Arkansas, and then conducted a self-managed abortion in Arkansas.

-Q: What about contraception?
+What about contraception?

 SB 149 does not authorize any prohibitions against the sale, use, prescription, or administration of any contraceptive measure, drug, or chemical if the contraceptive is administered “before the time when a pregnancy could be determined through conventional medical testing.”